mVentory/MVentory_S3CDN/README.md

 #####S3 structure

 Images are stored in S3 with the same names and paths as in Magento.
-The root path includes the s3 domain name, the bucket name, the site name, followed by the normal magento path.
+The root path includes the s3 domain name, the bucket name, the site name (prefix), followed by the normal magento path.

      E.g. http://d3jbsz0dxpzi11.cloudfront.net/t1/215x170/1/3/1335478295542.jpg

-where t1 is the name of the site/storefront.
+where t1 is the name (prefix) of the site/storefront.

 #####Security policy